-- (1) In all years, Robert Rowe was our PEO.
+- (1) In 2023, Brian Bird was our PEO, and in all other years, Robert Rowe was our PEO.
+For 2023, our other NEOs were Crystal Lail, Shannon Heim, John Hines, and Bobbi Schroeppel.
 For 2022, our other NEOs were Brian Bird, Crystal Lail, Heather Grahame and Curtis Pohl.
 For 2021, our other NEOs were Brian Bird, Crystal Lail, Heather Grahame, Curtis Pohl and Bobbi Schroeppel.
-For 2020, our other NEOs were Brian Bird, Heather Grahame, Curtis Pohl and Bobbi Schroeppel. - 2) The amounts shown for CAP have been calculated in accordance with SEC rules and do not reflect compensation actually earned, realized or received by the Company's NEOs.
-These amounts reflect the Summary Compensation Table total with certain adjustments as described in the tables below.
-The following tables set forth the adjustments made during each year represented in the table above to arrive at CAP to our PEO and non-PEO NEOs during 2022, 2021, and 2020.
+For 2020, our other NEOs were Brian Bird, Heather Grahame, Curtis Pohl and Bobbi Schroeppel. - (2) The amounts shown for CAP have been calculated in accordance with SEC rules and do not reflect compensation actually earned, realized, or received by the Company's NEOs; instead, these amounts reflect the totals in the Summary Compensation Table with certain adjustments as described in the tables below.
+The following tables include the adjustments that were necessary to arrive at CAP for our PEO and non-NEOs during 2023, as represented in the CAP table above.